alexklavens/tripadvisor-magazine/README.md

 TripAdvisor Magazine is a magazine-style publication.
 It's content: the most well-written reviews on TripAdvisor.

+There are millions of reviews on TripAdvisor, often containing a few sentences of praise or frustration.
+But among those millions, there are some beautiful, compelling, and lengthy travel essays!

+## Who

 TripAdvisor Magazine is a product I built with a group for TripAdvisor's summer intern hackathon.